 Technology can play a key role in improving and reinforcing external borders.
 Over the past years, the EU has been developing large-scale IT systems for collecting, processing and sharing information relevant to external border management.
 The Visa Information System, which supports the implementation of the common EU visa policy, is one of these tools.

-The Visa Information System (VIS) allows Schengen States to exchange visa data.
+The Visa Information System (VIS) (consolidated version) allows Schengen States to exchange visa data.
 It consists of a central IT system and of a communication infrastructure that links this central system to national systems.
 VIS connects consulates in non-EU countries and all external border crossing points of Schengen States.
 It processes data and decisions relating to applications for short-stay visas to visit, or to transit through, the Schengen Area.
 The system can perform biometric matching, primarily of fingerprints, for identification and verification purposes.

 Facilitating checks and the issuance of visas: VIS enables border guards to verify that a person presenting a visa is its rightful holder and to identify persons found on the Schengen territory with no or fraudulent documents.
 Using biometric data to confirm a visa holder's identity allows for faster, more accurate and more secure checks.
 The system also facilitates the visa issuance process, particularly for frequent travellers.